UK approves Pfizer-BioNTech COVID-19 vaccine in world first | Health

 "Fantastic news," Johnson told parliament, though he cautioned that people should not get carried away.
 "At this stage it is very, very important that people do not get their hopes up too soon about the speed with which we will be able to roll out this vaccine."

-The world's big powers have been racing for a vaccine for months and coming first may be seen as a coup for a government that has faced criticism over its handling of the crisis.
-Both the U.S. and EU regulators are sifting through the same Pfizer vaccine trial data, but have yet to give their approval.
+International drugmakers and researchers have been racing to develop vaccines for months and Britain's authorisation coming first may be seen as a coup for a government that has faced criticism over its handling of the crisis.
+U.S. and EU regulators are sifting through the same Pfizer vaccine trial data, but have yet to give their approval.

-Britain's speed drew criticism from Brussels where, in an unusually blunt statement, the EU regulator said its longer procedure was more appropriate as it was based on more evidence.
-Johnson might be persuaded to take a COVID-19 jab on television to show it was safe, but he would not have one before those in greater need, his press secretary said.
+Britain's swift decision drew criticism from Brussels where, in an unusually blunt statement, the EU regulator said its longer procedure was more appropriate and based on more evidence.
+Johnson might be persuaded to take a COVID-19 shot on television to show it was safe, but he would not have one before those in greater need, his press secretary said.

 Britain's MHRA approved the vaccine in record time by doing a "rolling" concurrent analysis of data and the manufacturing process while Pfizer raced to conclude trials.
 "No corners have been cut," MHRA chief June Raine said in a televised briefing from Downing Street, adding that the first data on the vaccine had been received in June and undergone a rigorous analysis to international standards.
 "Safety is our watchword."